SteveMcGrath/bottlerack/README.md

 It can't get any simpler than that.
 One thing to keep in mind is that it is required for markdown files to be named with the .md extension.

+## Adding a Blog

+Bottlerack also supports a simple blogging system as well utilizing the same methods for creating pages.
+To enable blogging support, simply create a new folder in you rack with the name of "blog" alongside your pages folder.
+THe blog sorting order is based on creation time of the markdown file.
+The /blog URL will present a list of the blog items in descending order (newest at the top) with a link to the individual items as well as displaying the title (the file name) that was specified.